Note: The links below will

 Discovery's engines so STS-102 can begin its voyage back to Earth.

-While at the station, the STS-102 crew delivered the crew,
+While at the station, the STS-102 crew delivered the Expedition Two crew,

 delivered the Leonardo Multi-Purpose Logistics Module and conducted two